Time Vaults

 Time Vaults is an album by Van der Graaf Generator.
 It was originally released in 1982 on cassette only, almost four years after the break-up of Van der Graaf Generator in 1978.
-Later it was released as a vinyl LP, and in 1992 it was released on CD.
+In May 1985 it was released as a vinyl LP, and in 1992 it was released on CD.

 The album contains outtakes and rehearsals from the period 1972-1975, when the band was on hiatus.
 The recordings "are not studio-quality recordings", according to Peter Hammill.
 It contains previously unreleased songs taken from rehearsals by the reformed band in 1975, plus a few live numbers from mid-1972, originally intended for a projected album in late 1972.

 "Coil Night" features Peter Hammill on bass guitar and David Jackson on piano.
 The title track "Time Vaults" is a collage consisting of several unreleased pieces mixed with studio chatter.
 A different version of "Black Room" appeared on Peter Hammill's solo album Chameleon in the Shadow of the Night.
 "Faint and Forsaken" is a combination of the instrumental middle passages of "Forsaken Gardens" and "Faint-Heart and the Sermon", different versions of which appeared on Peter Hammill's solo albums The Silent Corner and the Empty Stage and In Camera respectively.